adrianobrito/adrianobrito.github.io/_drafts/2017-01-08-using-callables-responses-in-spring-mvc.md

 Here are some good links that addresses some more details about asynchronous requests and callable responses in Spring MVC.

-* [The importance of tuning your thread pools; Andrew Brampton](https://blog.bramp.net/post/2015/12/17/the-importance-of-tuning-your-thread-pools/) - This blog post is a very complete guide about thread pool tuning, and the author talk about very good details of how servlet thread pool works behind the scenes.
+* [The importance of tuning your thread pools; Andrew Brampton](https://blog.bramp.net/post/2015/12/17/the-importance-of-tuning-your-thread-pools/) - This blog post is a very complete guide about thread pool tuning, and the author talk about very good details of how servlet thread pool works behind the scenes in servlet container.
 *  [Making a Controller Method Asynchronous; Rossen Stoyanchev](https://spring.io/blog/2012/05/10/spring-mvc-3-2-preview-making-a-controller-method-asynchronous/) : A brief discussion about the Spring MVC components that can be used to help implementation of asynchronous controller methods.